artikcloud/sample-java-workWithAWSKinesis/README.md

 ### Setup at ARTIK Cloud

  1. Open [My ARTIK Cloud](https://my.artik.cloud/) and [connect a device](/documentation/tools/web-tools.html#connecting-a-device) (or use one that you already own) of the device type (for example, Demo Fire Sensor with unique name `cloud.artik.sample.demofiresensor`).
-We will use the device simulator to send data to ARTIK Cloud on behalf of this device.
+You will use the device simulator to send data to ARTIK Cloud on behalf of this device later.
  2. Open the [API Console](https://developer.artik.cloud/documentation/tools/api-console.html) and follow the instruction to [get the access token](https://developer.artik.cloud/documentation/introduction/hello-world.html#step-2-get-an-access-token).
 This access token is your [user token](https://developer.artik.cloud/documentation/introduction/authentication.html#user-token).
 Then [get your user ID](https://developer.artik.cloud/documentation/tools/api-console.html#find-your-user-id).
 Note the user ID and access token.
 You will need them later.

 ### Setup at Amazon AWS

- 1. Sign up for an AWS account if you have not done so.
+ 1. [Sign up for an AWS account](http://docs.aws.amazon.com/streams/latest/dev/before-you-begin.html#setting-up-sign-up-for-aws) if you have not done so.
  2. Get the AWS access key and secret of your AWS user/role.
 You will need them later.
  3. Create a Kinesis stream with *one* shard on aws site.
 For example, you can do it using the [AWS Kinesis Console](http://docs.aws.amazon.com/streams/latest/dev/managing-streams-console.html).
 Noted the stream name (e.g. akcstream) and service region (e.g. us-west-1).
-You will need it later.
+You will need them later.

 ### Setup two Java projects

- 1. Clone this sample application if you haven't already done so.
+ 1. Clone this repository if you haven't already done so.
  2. Go to `sub-kinesis-stream-to-akc` directory and run the following build command:
   ~~~shell
   mvn clean package